Cognitivism (Cognitive Theory)

 Piaget's Stages of Cognitive Development

-this stage, the child continues to develop abstract ways of thinking including developing language skills and using words and behaviors to represent events they have experienced previously
+The second stage is preoperational stage (two to seven years).
+In this stage, the child continues to develop abstract ways of thinking including developing language skills and using words and behaviors to represent events they have experienced previously

-stage (seven to eleven years of age).
-This stage is considered the turning point in the stages of cognitive development during which the child becomes less selfish and more rational.
 In this stage, the child acquires the ability to develop and apply logical and concrete rules to objects including the ability to classify objects into groups and subgroups, in addition to the ability to understand logical matters such as height, weight, understanding and memorization.
 For instance, a child is able to recognize that the appearance of water changes when placed in a small or large bottle, wide or narrow, but that the water itself never changes

 The fourth stage is formal operational stage (eleven to fifteen years).
-In this stage,
+In this stage, children learn how to use logic and create theories.

-children learn how to use logic and create theories.
 It is considered the final stage of cognitive development in which the child learns more advanced rules of logic that enable them to understand abstract topics and solve problems

 there are two types of processes at work in cognitive development according to Piaget: Assimilation and Accommodation